 - Inpatient and outpatient Mental Health

 - A limited list of outpatient prescription drugs

-Part B premiums start out at a flat rate of $134 per month. but it scales up depending on your income.
-This is based on your most recent tax return, and whether or not you file separate or jointly with your spouse.
+Part B premiums start at a flat rate of $134 per month, but it scales up depending on your income.
+This is based on your most recent tax return, and whether or not you file separately or jointly with your spouse.
 These income brackets change on a regular basis, so it’s important to stay on top of the changing rules and regulations from year to year.